 Loretta Hogan Rush

-Loretta Hogan Rush was born in Scranton, Pennsylvania, in 1958.
+Loretta Hogan Rush was born in Scranton, Pennsylvania.
 She moved frequently as a child before settling in Indiana in 1972.
 She earned her undergraduate degree from Purdue University (B.A., 1980) and graduated cum laude from the Indiana University School of Law in Bloomington (J.D., 1983).

 After law school Rush spent 15 years in general practice as an associate and then partner at the Lafayette firm of Dickson, Reiling, Teder and Withered.
 Her practice consisted of civil litigation, family law, business, personal injury, corporate, probate and workers compensation cases.
 In 1998 she was elected Tippecanoe Superior Court 3 judge, where she assisted with the creation of the county's Court Appointed Special Advocate (CASA) program.
 She also implemented a certified juvenile drug treatment court and initiated a 24-hour assessment center for youth.
 During her tenure, she helped initiate, develop and sustain more than 25 youth programs.